base-org/web/apps/base-docs/base-camp/docs/storage/how-storage-works.md

 - **Simplicity:** It is simple and straightforward, which allows for easier implementation and maintenance within a contract.

-- **Scalability:** It is highly scalable, making it well-suited for managing vast amounts of data typically associated with dapps and smart contracts.
+- **Scalability:** It is highly scalable, making it well-suited for managing vast amounts of data typically associated with apps and smart contracts.
 This scalability helps maintain performance levels even as data storage requirements grow.

 - **Fixed-size chunks:** Storing data in fixed-size 32-byte chunks optimizes storage space and ensures that data location calculations are more efficient.
 This feature is particularly beneficial in the context of Ethereum, where storage costs are a significant concern.